tpisel/housing-project/README.md

 ## Initialisation

 To run the app the first time, run `sh initialise.sh --createdb` in terminal from the project root directory.
 This creates a database `melbournehousingdb` under the `postgres` user, loads census static files in `/resources` to the database, starts the flask webserver to transform and serve this data via scripts in `/src`, and opens up the web page `index.html`.
 This webpage renders the data via JavaScript also in `/src`.
 Once the database has been created, you can run `sh initialise.sh` to only start the flask server and open the web page.
+The script will save and read credentials from your local keyring.

 ### `/src` scripts

-These are teh scripts

-- ex.py
-- ex.js
-- ex.css
+- `main.py` the flask app that reads data from the database and provides API endpoints
+- `config.py` a configuration file that determines what is exposed from the database
+- `callapi.py` calls the planning alerts api and saves the data in the database
+- `credentials.py` saves credentials on the keyring
+- `utils.py` includes misc. tooling and convenience functions
+- `schema.sql` the database schema
+- `psql-scripts.sql` database commands to upload data and create views for consumption

 ### `/resources` data